maskarade/Android-Orma/README.md

 }
 ```

-Can be declared with custom names:
+It can be declared with custom names:

 ```java
 @Table